Kevkof/test_site/Config/Config.md

 #### APBGame/Content/Release/Maps

 - The login screen graphics are disabled (Credit for this goes to Tobii), this helps lower the launch time `(APBLoginLevel.apb)`

+#### APBGame/Localization

+- Changed the look and feel/text of a number of parts of the game, play the game to find out which changes. `(a lot of them)`

 #### APBGame/Movies